squidfunk/mkdocs-material/docs/getting-started.md

 </ul>

-While many languages are read `ltr` (left-to-right), Material for MkDocs also supports `rtl` (right-to-left) directionality which is deduced from the selected language, but can also be set with:
+While many languages are read `ltr` (left-to-right), Material for MkDocs also supports `rtl` (right-to-left) directionality which is inferred from the selected language, but can also be set with:

 ``` yaml
 theme: